 Rural markets are also smaller, with lower patient volumes, so each dollar of revenue not collected, hurts the bottom line all the more.

-Patient pay technologies can alleviate a lot of the collection problems that rural facilities face.
-However, to purchase technology enhancements is cost prohibitive for a small facility to make these investments.
-Partnering with an outsource firm, who has the technology in hand will provide access to patient pay tools like:
+Patient pay technologies can alleviate a lot of the collection problems rural facilities face.
+However, to purchase technology enhancements is cost-prohibitive for a small facility to make these investments.
+Partnering with an outsource firm that has the technology in hand will provide access to patient pay tools like:

 - Online portals, price estimators, and payment plan tools